 The increase in the number of large Western wildfires in recent years may be a result of global warming, researchers say.

-In the 1980s, uh Reagan and the wildfire season grew longer, according to scientists in Arizona and California.
+And the wildfire season grew longer, according to scientists in Arizona and California.

-He said that while part of the increase may be attributed to natural fluctuations, maybe.
+He said that while part of the increase may be attributed to natural fluctuations, maybe, evidence also links it to the effects of human-induced climate warning.

-Uh the scientists have been increasingly concerned in recent years about the amount of carbon dioxide released into the atmosphere by the burning of fossil fuels.
+The scientists have been increasingly concerned in recent years about the amount of carbon dioxide released into the atmosphere by the burning of fossil fuels.

-It becomes these forests because you can't go in there, you can't clear them, you can't do anything anymore.
+It becomes these forests, because you can't go in there, you can't clear them, you can't do anything anymore.

 They become natural kindling for lightning strikes.

-Are we gonna actually say that lightning strikes are a result of global warming?
+Are we going to actually say that lightning strikes are a result of global warming since when did we not have lightning?

 We wouldn't want to give away the real reason we have more fires, would we?